Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 3. A query may include the word “quotes.”
 So, “Breaking Bad quotes” would be a request for quotes associated with “Breaking Bad.”

-I’ve tried these and didn’t get results that showed off a number of quotes; seeming to indicate that this kind of quote search hasn’t yet be turned on at Google.
+I’ve tried these and didn’t get results that showed off several quotes; seeming to indicate that this kind of quote search hasn’t yet be turned on at Google.
 I think it’s worth keeping an eye out for it to appear.

 Subject Entities associated with Queries